The Thrive For Good Growing Food Course

 Light

-I put the trays under my lights right away.
-Most seeds don’t need light to germinate, but even LEDs, which don’t put off much heat, give a little heat that speeds up germination for most plants.
+I placed the trays under my lights immediately.
+Most seeds don’t require light to germinate, but even LEDs, which don’t generate much heat, produce a slight amount that speeds up germination for most plants.

 Water